kyma-project/kyma/tools/load-test/README.md

 ### Environment Variables

-To run the **load test** either in a cluster or a local Minikube you will need to set the above parameters for the installation of the helm chart.
-However in a cluster it is advisable to have environment variables as it is shown above.
+To run the load test either on a cluster or on a local Minikube, you must set the Helm chart installation parameters.
+However, on a cluster it is advisable to have environment variables set to default values.

 ```bash
 ### Test config